quicwg/base-drafts/draft-ietf-quic-tls.md

 ## ClientHello Size {#clienthello-size}

 QUIC requires that the first Initial packet from a client be sent in a single UDP datagram.
-This places constraints on the first ClientHello message.
+Though a packet larger than 1200 octets might be supported by the path, a client improves the likelihood that a packet is accepted if it ensures that the first ClientHello message it sends remains within this limit.

 QUIC packet and framing overheads add at least 36 octets of overheads to the ClientHello message.
-That overhead increases if the client chooses connection ID without zero length, nor does it include the token or a connection ID longer than octets that might be required if a server sends a Retry packet.
+That overhead increases if the client chooses a connection ID without zero length, nor does it include the token or a connection ID longer than 8 octets that might be required if a server sends a Retry packet.

-With these overheads, a typical TLS ClientHello can fit into a 1200 octet packet with ample space remaining.
-However, aside from the overheads added by QUIC, there are several variables that could cause this limit to be exceeded.
-Large session tickets or HelloRetryRequest cookies, multiple or large key shares, and long lists of supported ciphers, signature algorithms, versions, QUIC transport parameters, and other negotiable parameters and extensions could cause this message to grow.
+A typical TLS ClientHello can easily fit into a 1200 octet packet.
+However, in addition to the overheads added by QUIC, there are several variables that could cause this limit to be exceeded.
+Large session tickets, multiple or large key shares, and long lists of supported ciphers, signature algorithms, versions, QUIC transport parameters, and other negotiable parameters and extensions could cause this message to grow.

-For servers, in addition to connection ID and tokens, the size of TLS session tickets and HelloRetryRequest cookie extensions can have an effect on a client's ability to connect.
-Choosing a small value increases the probability that these values can be successfully used by a client.
+For servers, in addition to connection ID and tokens, the size of TLS session tickets can have an effect on a client's ability to connect.
+Minimizing the size of these values increases the probability that they can be successfully used by a client.

-A client is not required to fit a ClientHello that is sent in response to HelloRetryRequest in a single UDP datagram.
+A client is not required to fit the ClientHello that it sends in response to a HelloRetryRequest message into a single UDP datagram.

 The TLS implementation does not need to ensure that the ClientHello is sufficiently large.
 QUIC PADDING frames are added to increase the size of the